Neoll-Labs/o3n1/README.md

 ## features

-* Save Ethereum *address storage position* (state) with the block number and nonce

-* Get Ethereum state from blockchain

 * register Ethereum addresses for monitoring
+  * create a map of addresses and boolean
+  * create update read eth address

 * suspend the Ethereum address monitoring

 * remove the Ethereum address monitoring

+* Save Ethereum *address storage position* (state) with the block number and nonce

+* Get Ethereum state from blockchain
+  * query

 * List all Ethereum addresses enabled